onyx-platform/onyx/doc/user-guide/scheduling.md

 To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/colcocated`.

+To use colocation, but to disable the scheduler's affinity to always send segments to a local peer, set `:onyx.task-scheduler.colocated/only-send-local?` to `false` in the peer config.
+This is desirable when optimal performance depends on the uniformity of tasks being evenly assigned to machines in your cluster, but strictly local execution is not helpful for performance.

 **Peer Addition**

 If a peer is added to the cluster and its machine is capable of executing all the tasks for this job, the entire machine will be used - provided that it falls into the pool of peers elligible to execute this job, per the job scheduler's perogative.